nLab

 Proposition

-There is a natural bijective correspondence between equivalence classes of valuations on K and valuation rings in K.
+There is a natural bijective correspondence between equivalence classes of valuations on KK and valuation rings in KK.

 To express the naturality more precisely: there are two functors